NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Since congenital myopathies often present similarly, congenital fiber-type disproportion (CFTD) cannot be distinguished from other congenital myopathies solely on clinical findings.
 Muscle biopsy can often help establish the appropriate diagnosis, since other congenital myopathies have specific associated histologic features, such as increased central nuclei, multiminicores, and nemaline bodies.

 Other neuromuscular disorders.
 Muscular dystrophies and diseases of the anterior horn cell may also present with fiber size disproportion and clinical findings similar to CFTD.
-The disorders that have been associated with fiber size disproportion include the following:
+The disorders that have been specifically associated with fiber size disproportion include the following:

-These dystrophies can be distinguished from CFTD based on physical examination, serum CK concentrations (often significantly increased), and muscle biopsy findings, including dystrophic changes (fiber degeneration and regeneration with necrosis and infiltration of fatty and connective tissue) and immunohistochemistry staining indicative of decreased protein expression [Kang & Kunkel 2006].
+These dystrophies can be distinguished from CFTD based on physical examination, serum CK concentrations (often significantly increased), and muscle biopsy findings, including dystrophic changes (fiber degeneration and regeneration with necrosis and infiltration of fatty and connective tissue) and immunohistochemistry staining indicative of decreased protein expression [Kang & Kunkel 2014].

 Congenital myotonic dystrophy (DM1), and congenital muscular dystrophies in particular, may present very similarly to CFTD and appear indistinguishable on muscle biopsy.
-Molecular genetic testing detects a CTG expansion of the DMPK gene in all individuals with DM1; however, molecular genetic testing is not available for most of the other congenital muscular dystrophies.
-Brain MRI and ophthalmologic examination may help to differentiate between CFTD and other types of congenital muscular dystrophy.
+Furthermore, sensitive molecular genetic testing is not possible for all congenital muscular dystrophies.

 Other conditions with fiber size disproportion.
 Fiber size disproportion of 12% or more may be a nonspecific finding on muscle biopsy, and secondary fiber size disproportion can be seen with various other neuromuscular and non-neuromuscular conditions.
 A more complete list of conditions associated with fiber size disproportion is provided by Iannaccone et al [1987], Imoto & Nonaka [2001], Clarke & North [2003], and North [2004].